 I’ve set about doing some deep personal work, and as a teacher and spiritual counselor, I want to share my insights and encourage those of you who are ready to join me.
 My personal pathway includes a lot of past life recall as a primary method of knowing myself.
 In my 30+ years of experiencing and facilitating past life regressions, I find that this process is the most direct in delivering self-knowledge.

-There is an important point about past life memories to share with you.
+I have an important point about past life memories to share with you.
 They are no different from “this life” memories, except that we forget them more easily.
 It is as simple as that.
-We are now understanding that all time is happening right now; all the moments of our existence sit in stasis like frames on a filmstrip.
+We now understand that all time is happening right now; all the moments of our existence sit in stasis like frames on a filmstrip.

 No one takes them away.
 We weren’t created with some secret vault to keep us from accessing our memories.
 No one stands guard to keep us away.
-And, it is not a sin to remember who we are and what we have done.
-(I’ve actually heard that.
-Funny thing is, it came from someone who claimed they didn’t believe in reincarnation, but also believed that remembering one’s past lives would be a sin.
-Do you sense a contradiction?)
+And it is not a sin to remember who we are and what we have done.
+(I’ve actually heard that.)
+The funny thing is, it came from someone who claimed they didn’t believe in reincarnation but also believed that remembering one’s past lives would be a sin.
+Do you sense a contradiction?
 Moving on….

 Our soul desperately wants us to be fully aware, evolved, conscious, and authentically expressed.
-It speaks to us, pleads with us, through pain, illness, syndromes, anxiety, depression, addiction, frustration, boredom, and on and on.
-It’s screaming “Wake Up!
+It speaks to us and pleads with us through pain, illness, syndromes, anxiety, depression, addiction, frustration, boredom, and on and on.
+It’s screaming, “Wake Up!
 Wake Up!”
 “Be Magnificent!
 Be Whole!”

 It reaches out to us, as in Michelangelo’s painting, Creation of Adam.
 We simply have to do our part to complete the connection.